CEDRICHK/play-with-platypus/README.md

 # play-with-platypus
-test r package object detection and segmentation for bio-image.
+Test r package for object detection and object segmentation with some bio-images.